RxLaboratory/Duik/src-docs/docs/guide/oco/index.md

 !!! tip
     You can share this library (just send the files) or even synchronize it accross multiple devices using any syncing service or application like [*Syncthing*](https://syncthing.net/)[^2], *Dropbox*, *OneDrive*, etc.

+!!! note
+    If you think your shiny brand new OCO Metarig deserves to be officially included in Duik, just send it to us with a friendly message on [contact.rxlab.info](http://contact.rxlab.info)!

 [^1]: See the following section entitled [*Bones and Auto-Rig*](../bones/index.md).